SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-service/README.md

 const { DocumentChunk } = cds.entities;
 ```

-👉 Right below the `DocumentChunk` statement add the following constants containing the chat and embedding model's name:
+👉 Right below the `DocumentChunk` statement add the following constant for the chat model's name:

 ```JavaScript
 const chatModelName = 'gpt-4o-mini';
 ```

 You define the chat model's name as a constant because you'll use it later.
 This gives you a single point of truth in case you want to change the chat model in the future.

+> Note: The `embeddingModelName`, `resourceGroup`, and `embeddingClient` constants are already defined in this file from Exercise 05.
+You will reuse the existing `embeddingClient` instance for creating embeddings in the RAG flow.

 👉 Below the `createVectorEmbeddings` function handler, add the `orchestrateJobPostingCreation` function you have called in the `job-posting-service.js`: